ApitherapY Honey for Health & Healing

 What is Apitherapy?

 Apitherapy is the use of honeybee produced substances for health and healing.

-Honeybees produce honey, pollen, propolis, royal jelly, and beeswax, all of which are used by people for nutrition, immune system support, treatment of a variety of ailments, skin care, and healing of open wounds.
-Even bee venom is used to treat many chronic conditions.
+Honeybees produce honey, pollen, propolis, royal jelly, and beeswax, all of which are used by people for nutrition, immune system support, treatment of a variety of ailments, skincare, and the healing of open wounds.
+Even bee venom is used to treat many chronic conditions!

 Honeybee Produced Substances Used for Apitherapy

 Bee Pollen is the male reproductive material of plants used by bees to feed their larvae.
-Pollen is the honeybee’s exclusive source of protein, containing all the essential amino acids that people require.
-People use bee pollen as a multi-vitamin, energy booster, and/or to build up their resistance to air-borne (hay fever type) allergens.
+Pollen is a honeybee’s exclusive source of protein, containing all the essential amino acids that people require.
+It can be used as a multi-vitamin, energy booster, and/or to build up resistance to air-borne (hay fever type) allergens.

-Propolis is a combination of beeswax, honey, and tree resins mixed with bee-produced enzymes, used to protect the bee hive from bacteria, fungus, and viruses.
+Propolis is a combination of beeswax, honey, and tree resins mixed with bee-produced enzymes used to protect the beehive from bacteria, fungus, and viruses.
 Propolis has natural anti-bacterial, anti-viral, anti-fungal, anti-oxidant, and anti-inflammatory properties.
 People use propolis as a remedy for colds & influenza, and to boost the immune system.
-The antibacterial and anti-fungal properties of propolis make it an ideal topical ingredient for treating various skin conditions.
+The antibacterial and anti-fungal properties also make propolis an ideal topical ingredient for treating various skin conditions.

 Royal Jelly is an enzyme enriched food, produced by young worker bees and fed to a queen bee for her entire life.
 People use royal jelly as a multi-vitamin, an immune system booster to promote longevity, and for mental clarity.